-Whether your driving with a travel buddy or solo, long distance trips can be exhausting.
+Whether you’re driving with a travel buddy or solo, long-distance trips can be exhausting.
 Even if you’re taking turns at the wheel, everyone should take a nap before his/her shift.
 It may even be worth stopping at a hotel mid-way to rest up for a few hours, especially if the drive is over 15 hours.

 Your body doesn’t get much movement while you’re sleeping, so it’s important to get it in motion when you wake up.
 Get a quick workout in before you head out in the morning.
 Try a few light exercises that will accelerate your heart and give you a boost of energy before you hit the shower.